-School-age drinking increases breast cancer riskAugust 28th, 2013 in Cancer /
+School-age drinking increases breast cancer riskAugust 28, 2013 in Medicine & Health / Cancer

 Here's a sobering fact for millions of young women heading back to school: The more alcohol they drink before motherhood, the greater their risk of future breast cancer.